-22. The draft code details the electoral system provided for in Article 89 of the new Constitution for electing National Assembly members.
-This Article states:

-"1.
-The National Assembly shall consist of at least 101 parliamentarians.

-2. In accordance with the procedure prescribed by the Electoral Code, places shall be assigned in the National Assembly for representatives of national minorities.

-3. The National Assembly shall be elected by a proportional electoral contest.
+- 21. The draft code details the electoral system provided for in Article 89 of the new Constitution for electing National Assembly members.
+This Article states: - "1.
+The National Assembly shall consist of at least 101 parliamentarians. - 2.
+In accordance with the procedure prescribed by the Electoral Code, places shall be assigned in the National Assembly for representatives of national minorities. - 3.
+The National Assembly shall be elected by a proportional electoral contest.
 The Electoral Code shall guarantee the formation of a stable parliamentary majority.
 If no stable parliamentary majority is formed as a result of the election or by building a political coalition, then a second round of the election may be held.
 In case a second round is held, it shall be allowed to form new alliances.
-The restrictions, conditions, and procedure of forming a political coalition shall be prescribed by the Electoral Code."
+The restrictions, conditions, and procedure of forming a political coalition shall be prescribed by the Electoral Code." - 22.
+In line with a Venice Commission recommendation,8 a paragraph 4 detailing the features of the second round of elections was removed from the draft Constitution, with such regulations to be outlined in the new Electoral Code. - 23.
+The National Assembly is elected by a complex system.
+In line with the Constitution, the electoral system in Armenia has changed from a mixed one to a mainly proportional one.
+There is a variable number of parliamentarians, which cannot be less than 101 (not including the minority representatives).
+The ballot paper includes one page with the national list and one page with the district candidates.
+The district candidates have to appear on the national list.
+The voter can, in addition to choosing a ballot with the list of the party, also give a preference vote to

-6 Paragraph 5.8 of the 1990 OSCE Copenhagen Document provides that "legislation, adopted at the end of a public procedure, and regulations will be published, that being the condition for their applicability.
-Those texts will be accessible to everyone."
-See also, paragraph 18.1 of the 1991 OSCE Moscow Document, as well as, among many others, Joint Opinions of the Venice Commission and OSCE/ODIHR on the draft electoral law of the Kyrgyz Republic, CDL-AD(2014)019; on the draft law amending the electoral legislation of Moldova, CDL-AD(2014)003; on the draft amendments to the laws on election of people's deputies and on the Central Election Commission and on the draft law on repeat electors of Ukraine, CDL-AD(2013)016.
+Republic, CDL-AD(2014)019; on the draft law amending the electoral legislation of Moldova, CDL-AD(2014)003; on the draft amendments to the laws on election of people's deputies and on the Central Election Commission and on the draft law on repeat elections of Ukraine, CDL-AD(2013)016.

-7 In accordance with Paragraph 25 of the 1997 Committee Convention on the Elimination of Discrimination Against Women General Recommendation 23 "Article 7 (b) [of CEDAW] requires States parties to ensure that women have the right to participate fully in and be represented in public policy formulation in all sectors and at all levels."
+In accordance with Paragraph 25 of the 1997 Committee Convention on the Elimination of Discrimination Against Women General Recommendation 23 "Article 7 (b) [of CEDAW] requires States parties to ensure that women have the right to participate fully in and be represented in public policy formulation in all sectors and at all levels."
 In accordance with Paragraph 18 of the 2009 Committee Convention on the Elimination of Racial Discrimination General Recommendation 32 "States parties [to the ICERD] should ensure that special measures are designed and implemented on the basis of prior consultation with affected communities and the active participation of such communities."